smmckay/quex-mirror/doc/source-old/intro/installation.rst

       > chmod a+rx $QUEX_PATH/quex-exe.py
       > chmod a+rx /usr/local/bin/quex

+   Alternatively, the two-liner ``quex.sh`` might be copied into the directory ``/usr/local/bin``.
+This file specifies the python interpreter along with the call to python.

    On Windows, the file ``quex.bat`` should be copied into ``C:\WINDOWS\SYSTEM`` where most probably executable files can be found.